AH-Tran/PubMed_Wikibase/README.md

 ```
 * Automated inserts into a fresh Wikibase instance
 * Scripts for automated property and item creation given a csv
-* Scripts tested in Ubuntu 20.04 with Python 3.9.2
+* Scripts tested in a Windows system within a Ubuntu 20.04 terminal with Python 3.9.2

 ## Table of contents
 - [How to use](#how-to-use)